So You Think You Can Dance Australia season 1: Auditions

 Several contestants later performed during the 2007 Australian Idol grand final, as well as Ten's New Year's Eve broadcast.

-The song played after each female and male elimination differs each week.
+The song played after each female contestants and male contestants elimination differs each week.

 Finals

 Top 20 Contestants

-From over 3000 contestants, 20 dancers (10 males and 10 females) were chosen to compete in the elimination series, which began on 17 February 2008.
+From over 3000 contestants, 20 contestants (each gender: 10 females and 10 males) were chosen to compete in the elimination series, which began on 17 February 2008.